jones58/brutalist-map/README.md

 ## TODO:

-- fix map not loading with .env file netlify.
+- fix map not loading with .env file netlify - might have to use express js.
 - change color scheme/style of map - make own style with mapbox studio
 - change color scheme of site
 - add markers for brutalist buildings